ishehadeh/howlite/writing/report/main.typ

 But, in order to get the line number for parse error the variable has to be narrowed by testing the value of `err.kind`.

 = Conculsion

+The goal of this project was to create a compiler.
+Currently, only the type checker is finished.
+The project also lacks documentation and testing.
+In it's current state, Howlite should be seen as a proof of concept - a test bed for a few particular language features and nothing more.
+Although we were unsuccessful in completing the compiler, the process of implementing the type checker has been informative.

+We found that there is little benefit to using disjoint sets over continous ranges.
+Even if it is possible to implement efficiently, the maintenance cost of keeping a system for handling disjoints is to high to make it a worth-while feature.
+Fine-grained control over integer types was a useful and interesting feature in two ways: first, it gives the programmer an effective tool to express intent, particularly when indexing arrays or if overflow is unexpected; second, it unifies enumerable types, unusually sized integers (e.g. 48-bit ints), and standard integers into the same mechanism, simplifying the overall language.

+Howlite is also an expirement in low-cost approaches to polymorphism (see @sc-polymorphism).
+Our two approaches were parametric polymorhpism without specialization and sub-type polymorphism via structural typing.
+The parametric polymorphism was a bit difficult to work with: becuase nearly all programming languages generate a different implementation based on the type parameters our entirely different semantics could lead to confusion.
+A simpler approach, like the one in Cyclone [@cyclone_types] would be more effective in a production language.
+Structural typing was much more effective.
+It worked well with unions and integer types, as seen in @ex-type-narrowing-and-unions, futher, it allowed functions to only the require the data they used, no matter what the caller might be working with.
+The trade-off is again, because we operate at a lower level, the types have to be perfectly aligned to be subtypes.
+So, some things that the programmer may not expect to matter intuitively effect subtype relationships, most notably field order.